flectra-hq/flectra/addons/pad/static/plugin/ep_disable_init_focus/README.md

 Rationale
 ---------

-Etherpad-lite autofocus can be annoying to end-users when it is used in Flectra's "pad" widget, because it will override web client focus rules.
+Etherpad-lite autofocus can be annoying to end-users when it is used in Odoo's "pad" widget, because it will override web client focus rules.
 This plugin is design to get rid of this behavior.